Search

 In an effort to promote greater physical activity and enhance the cardiovascular health of Australians, the Heart Foundation, in collaboration with the Department of Health and Aged Care, organises the annual Active Australia Innovation Challenge (AAIC).
 This initiative encourages schools, universities, and community organisations to propose innovative ideas aimed at increasing regular physical activity among the population.

-Each of the 10 grant recipients received a flexible grant amount, with awards varying up to $50,000, to make their project a reality.
+Each of the 10 grant recipients received a grant, with awards varying up to $50,000, to make their project a reality.

 A woman with blonde hair wearing a black shirt.